ShinyTrinkets/twofold.ts/docs/similar.md

 - etc, etc

-They are based on the same idea that you have template files with raw text and XML-like template tags.
+They are based on the same idea that you have template files with raw text and XML-like tags.
 The tags can be nested and can call different shortcodes/ helpers/ filters.

 The template files are used to generate the final text, and are usually larger.